| PRESS RELEASE May

 and Switzerland.
 Courses are held in 90 countries including mainland

-- Non-sectarian technique - hundreds of Catholic priests and nuns,
+China and Iran.
+Non-sectarian technique - hundreds of Catholic priests and nuns,

 as well as leaders of all the world's major religions come to learn